rafaeltedesco/MongoImport-In-5-Easy-Steps/README.md

 ---

-## 3. Access the Container
+## 3. Copy files
 ---

-Access the container using:
+Copy .csv file from your local machine to container

-`docker exec -it mongoDocker bash`
+`docker cp netflix_titles.csv mongoDocker:tmp/`

 ---

-## 4. Copy files
+## 4. Access Container
 ---

-Copy .csv file from your local machine to container
+Access the container using:

-`docker cp netflix_titles.csv mongoDocker:tmp/`
+`docker exec -it mongoDocker bash`

 ---